 Imitation Learning

-According to Orca paper, with imitation learning as been done so far, the models learn to imitate the style rather than the reasoning process of the huge models.
-The researchers claim that common evaluation methods are causing to overestimate the smaller model capability.
-So in the chart at the top of the post we saw that Vicuna reach 92% of ChatGPT quality, when GPT-4 is the judge, but this is problematic because GPT-4 may prefer responses from models that were fine-tuned on GPT responses.
-And really when the researchers ran evaluations on complex datasets, like professional and academic exams from AGIEval which we can see in the above chart, we see that Vicuna legs behind much more significantly than the 92% of ChatGPT quality, while with Orca we see the performance is significantly closer to ChatGPT.
+In the chart at the top of the post, Vicuna reaches 92% of ChatGPT’s quality, with GPT-4 as the judge.
+However, this is problematic because GPT-4 may prefer responses from models fine-tuned on GPT responses.
+And really, when the researchers ran evaluations on complex datasets, like professional and academic exams from AGIEval (chart above), we see that Vicuna legs behind much more significantly than the 92% of ChatGPT quality.
+However, Orca’s performance is significantly closer to ChatGPT.

 Building Orca